What are the Advantages of a Revocable Trust? Is a “Lifetime” or Revocable Trust for You?

 Ease of Administration

 Having a “lifetime” trust allows you to place assets, regardless of size and location into the trust, thereby creating one general operating base.
 For example, you may decide to place properties held across several states into the trust.
 You may also decide to transfer bank accounts held with various financial institutions into the trust.
 This way, all assets may be acted upon uniformly and in accordance with your wishes.
+One of the primary advantages to a revocable trust is that you will not need to go to each state and obtain authority to act as a fiduciary in that state.

 Direct Distribution of your Assets